God Didn't Leave You: Not in the Dark, and Not in the Text.

 Our Story

-Many Christians today have questions about the Bible or Christianity that they are too afraid to ask in their church.
+Many Christians today have questions about the Bible or Christianity that they are too afraid to ask in their own church.
 You might even have doubts about whether Christianity is true.
-My hope is that the Lord will use this ministry to help answer questions people have about living as a Christian in this fallen world.
+My hope is that the Lord will use this ministry to help answer the questions you have been sitting on, and to show you that the depth was there all along.
+Not hidden from you.
+Just waiting to be found.

-Currently, this ministry is built around a blog and in-person teaching and ministry, but soon, this ministry will be launching a podcast and YouTube channel.
-The overall goal of Not Forsaken Ministries is to help you as a Christian overcome doubts or answer questions about your beliefs and help you grow in your walk with Jesus.
+Currently, this ministry is built around a blog and in-person teaching, but soon we will be launching a podcast and YouTube channel.
+The overall goal of Not Forsaken Ministries is simple.
+God did not leave you.
+And He did not leave you a shallow book either.

 Salvation